How to improve your YouTube Music recommendations

 Even if you've never used the YouTube Music app or shiny new desktop site before, chances are your profile is already chock-full of recommendations.
-YouTube Music shares a library and a history with the main YouTube app, and so that means that every video that's been searched for or watched with your account is being used to calculate what music you'd like to listen to.
+YouTube Music shares a library and a history with the main YouTube app, and so that means that every video that you've searched for or watched with your account is being used to calculate what music you'd like to listen to.

-Unfortunately, not everything in our YouTube history is something we want affecting our recommendations or Your Mixtape — especially those Disney songs your niece demanded to sing along to while you were babysitting, or that viral video that you've been sent too many times to count.
+Unfortunately, not everything in our YouTube history is something we want affecting our recommendations or Your Supermix — especially those Disney songs your niece demanded to sing along to while you were babysitting.
 Here's how to clear out the clutter and improve your YouTube Music offerings.

 Regularly rate recommendations